 Electric tuggers are a type of battery-powered material handling equipment that allows a single pedestrian operator to move heavy loads on wheels without any physical effort.

-They provide a safe and highly efficient way to manoeuvre heavy-wheeled loads in a controlled manner.
-MasterMover’s extensive range of tow tugs enables the safe movement of loads up to 66,000 lbs. with a single machine and even up to 793,000 lbs using multiple machines.
+They provide a safe and highly efficient way to maneuver heavy-wheeled loads in a controlled manner.
+MasterMover’s extensive range of tow tugs enables the safe movement of loads up to 154,000 lbs. with a single machine and even up to 793,000 lbs using multiple machines.